designstem/projects/triangles/index.md

 ## 3.

-~Create prototype of nesting box using cardboard or paper.~
+~Create a prototype of nesting box using cardboard or paper.~

 -